 Cafes are usually filled with a perfect low-grade rumble of conversation, clinking of cups, the banging of the espresso machine, squealing of the milk steamer.
 There’s rarely one conversation that pipes up above the rest.
 Although one of the cafes I used to frequent had lots of impromptu business meetings with fleets of suits primping and strutting, trying to outdo one another.
 I stopped going there.

 If you fear being interrupted, it’ll be hard to let the flow of writing take you away.
 Same with distractions.
 I’m part crow and easily distracted (“Bright shiny things!!”).
 Your chosen writing environment should minimize these temptations.
 You need to be able to concentrate.

-Chair, table, temperature all need to be comfy enough to let you focus on your writing and not the fact that your behind is falling asleep.
+Seat, table, temperature all need to be comfy enough to let you focus on your writing and not the fact that your behind is falling asleep.

 I need cushy seating that can stay comfortable for hours on end.
 Many trendy cafes opt for pretty seating that’s highly unusable.
 Perhaps their business model depends on high turnover, which makes financial sense.
 But if my tush is asleep or my back hurts after twenty minutes, I’m crossing that cafe off my list.

 Your chosen place should be open during the hours you’ll likely be writing.
 I love writing at the library but they don’t even keep banker’s hours.
 It’s only open for a couple of hours on weekends, and it’s never open early in the morning.
 So the library doesn’t work for me.
 My cafes of choice open at 5 AM and stay open until 11PM, long after I’m in bed.

 If you have to drive across town every time you want to write, you probably won’t do it as often.
 Find a place that’s easy to get to and requires little planning.
 If you drive, predictable parking is key.